Centre for Information Rights

 Open-access journal 'Information Rights, Policy & Practice'

-Members of CIR edit the open-access Journal of Information Rights, Policy & Practice, published by Winchester University Press, available here.
+Members of CIR edit the open-access Journal of Information Rights, Policy and Practice, published by Winchester University Press.

-Centre Director Marion Oswald instigated a major research project titled Children in the Media.
-Currently led by Child and Family Law specialist Dr Emma Nottingham under the heading 'Generation Tagged', it explores the long-term effect on young people of having been depicted in the media as children.
+Former Centre Director Marion Oswald instigated a major participatory research project titled Children in the Media, which explores the long-term effects on young people of having been depicted in the broadcast media as children.
+Currently led by Child and Family Law specialist Dr Emma Nottingham under the overarching title 'Generation Tagged', it had broadened its scope to also include a focus on parental posting of children’s lives on social media ('sharenting').

 Members of the Centre are involved in networks, committees and organisations focussed on Information Rights issues, and they regularly present on Information Rights matters.

 On 27 November 2018, CIR welcomed Christina Blacklaws, the 174th President of the Law Society of England and Wales and the fifth woman to hold this office.
 Christina’s talk covered diversity in the law, the impact of technology, and equality and access to justice.
-Watch the full video.
+Watch the full video of Christina Blacklaws' 2018 talk for the Centre for Information Rights.

 - On 12 Nov.
 2018, Marion Oswald gave oral evidence at the 2nd session of the Law Society's Commission on algorithms in the justice system.
 Find out more.